redmannequin/GravityGame/README.md

 ## Goals
   - get draw implemented by june 20th
+  - get a player on screen by jine 20th
+    - with image (optional)
   - get a simple physics engine by end of june

 ## To-Do: